burcakotlu/GLANET/docs/source/tutorial.rst

 	* *Check User Defined Gene Set Annotation check box in the User Defined Gene Set panel.*

 	* *Load GO_gene_associations_human_ref.txt under ~path/to/tool/Data/demo_input_data/UserDefinedGeneSet/GO/ as User Defined Gene Set Input File.*
+	User Defined Gene Set Input File lists each gene in a gene set in one line, in row-based manner.
+	Namely, there will be n lines/rows for a gene set that consists of n genes.
 	User Defined Gene Set Input File is two column (tab separated) text file where first column has the gene set name and the second column has the gene that gene set includes.
 	(A row from User Defined Gene Set Input File, e.g.: GO:0003779	MACF1)

 	* *Set Gene Symbol as Gene Information Type.*
 	The second column of User Defined Gene Set Input File can provide gene information as Gene Symbol (e.g.: MACF1), Gene ID (e.g.: 23499), or RNA Nucleotide Accession (e.g.: NM_012090).